pokt-network/poktroll/docusaurus/docs/operate/run_a_node/full_node_docker.md

 [AppGates](./appgate_server.md), which rely on interaction with the Pocket Network blockchain for full functionality.

-This guide outlines how to configure, deploy nad maintain Full Nodes.
+This guide outlines how to configure, deploy and maintain Full Nodes.

 ## Hardware requirements